Is payroll driving you mad? Payroll is typically the number one concern for many small business owners worried about getting it right.

 2. Invest in payroll software

-Payroll software will automate the whole process for you, taking care of things such as tax calculations, generating payslips for employees, keeping up with legislation and providing information for end of year tax returns.
+Payroll software will automate the whole process for you, taking care of things such as tax calculations, generating payslips for employees, keeping up with legislation and providing information for end of year payroll requirements.

 3. Get good support for your payroll software